fosspill/FFMT-Website/content/docs/installation.md

 +++
 ## Linux Bundled release

-1. Download the most recent release from the appropriate link above.
+1. Download the most recent release from the appropriate link [here](https://github.com/fosspill/FFXIV_Modding_Tool/releases).

 2. Make the file executable and run it through commandline to confirm that it works